Zviad Kvachantiradze

-Zviad Kvatchantiradze (ზვიად კვაჭანტირაძე; born 7 July 7 1965, Ozurgeti) is a Georgian parliamentarian and diplomat.
-Chairman of the EU-Georgia Parliamentary Committee on Association.
-First Vice Chairman of the Committee on Foreign Relations of the Parliament of Georgia.
-Leader of Majority.
-Member of the Parliamentary Assembly of the Council of Europe (PACE).
+Zviad Kvatchantiradze (ზვიად კვაჭანტირაძე; born 7 July 1965, Ozurgeti) is a Georgian parliamentarian and diplomat.
+He has served as Chairman of the EU-Georgia Parliamentary Committee on Association, first Vice Chairman of the Committee on Foreign Relations of the Parliament of Georgia, leader of the Majority Party, and member of the Parliamentary Assembly of the Council of Europe (PACE).
 He was formerly Consul General of Georgia in Istanbul, Turkey, from 2005-2009 and Secretary-General of the TRACECA Intergovernmental Commission from 2000 to 2004.
-Holds a rank of Ambassador Extraordinary and Plenipotentiary since 2001.
+He holds a rank of Ambassador Extraordinary and Plenipotentiary since 2001.

 Education

-Kvatchantiradze graduated from the Faculty of History and Law of the State University in Yaroslavl, Russia in 1990.
-In 1995 he obtained a diploma in Social Market Economy and Public Relations from Carl Duisberg College in Cologne, Germany.
+Kvatchantiradze obtained a degree in history from the Faculty of History and Law of the State University in Yaroslavl, Russia in 1990.
+He received a diploma in Social Market Economy and Public Relations from Carl Duisberg College in Cologne, Germany in 1995.

 Career

 Early career

 From 1991 to 1993, Kvatchantiradze was the manager of the academic interchange program at the Georgian branch of the ICSC-World Laboratory, an international non-governmental organisation in Tbilisi.

 In 1993 Kvatchantiradze was among the pioneers of public relations in Georgia and co-founded the Tbilisi Public Relations Centre (TPRC), the first PR company in Georgia.
 The same year, under the leadership of conductor Jansug Kakhidze, he helped to found the Georgian Society of Patrons of Music.
 As co-president of the society he contributed to founding the Tbilisi Symphony Orchestra.

-In January 1994 Kvatchantiradze won Germany's Carl Duisberg scholarship and moved to Cologne for to study.
-After graduating from the Carl Duisberg College he worked in a professional practice in Germany, including responsibilities in the German Foreign Office in Bonn.
+In January 1994 Kvatchantiradze won Germany's Carl Duisberg scholarship and moved to Cologne to study.
+After graduating from Carl Duisberg College, he worked in a professional practice in Germany, where his responsibilities included activity in the German Foreign Office in Bonn.

-In March 1996 Kvatchantiradze returned to Georgia and joined the civil service as a State Advisor in the state chancellery of the President of Georgia.
+In March 1996, Kvatchantiradze returned to Georgia and joined the civil service as a State Advisor in the State Chancellery of the President of Georgia.
 He also served as director of the Department of European Integration and International Relations of the Ministry of Transport and Communications.
-From 1997 to 2000 he was a member of the Committee of Deputies in the European Conference of the Ministers of Transport (ECMT, now International Transport Forum), as well as a member of the Inland Transport Committee of the UN ECE.
+From 1997 to 2000 he was a member of the Committee of Deputies in the European Conference of the Ministers of Transport (renamed in 2007 to the International Transport Forum), as well as a member of the Inland Transport Committee of the UN ECE.